bentomhall/nih-system/homebrewery/classes/5e-misc.md

 When you make an attack against an unattended object and hit, you ignore its Damage Threshold and deal double damage.

-Alternatively, you can target attended objects as follows, expending 2 STA:
+Alternatively, you can target attended objects as follows.
+Once you hit with such an attack, you cannot do so again for one minute.

 - **Armor**: Make an attack against the target's AC.
 On a hit, the target takes half damage from the attack but any other attacks against the target have advantage until the target uses an action to realign the damaged piece.
 - **Weapons**: Make an attack against the target's AC.
 On a hit, the target takes half damage from the attack and has disadvantage on all attacks made with that weapon.
 - **Wielded spell foci or other objects in hand**: Make an attack at disadvantage against the target's AC.
-On a hit, the focus is knocked from their grasp and lands 1d6 \texttimes 5 ft away in a random direction.
+On a hit, the focus is knocked from their grasp and lands 1d6 &times; 5 ft away in a random direction.

 #### Wrestler

 *Strength (Athletics) Advanced Skill Trick*

 You can grapple and shove creatures two sizes larger than yourself.
-If you expend 1 STA, you can remove the size limit entirely.
+Once per long or short rest, you can remove the size limit entirely.

-Additionally, when you start your turn with a creature grappled, you can expend 1 STA and attempt a second grapple check.
+Additionally, when you start your turn with a creature grappled, you can attempt a second grapple check.
 If you succeed, the target is restrained until the grapple ends.

 ### Expert Skill Tricks